USS Howard W. Gilmore: 1962–1980

 In October 1962 the introduction of offensive missiles into Cuba brought a strong response from the American President and people, a naval quarantine of the island.
 The Howard W. Gilmore's crew worked around the clock servicing two squadrons of submarines for Caribbean operations.

 From 1963 into 1967, the veteran tender continued to serve submarines from her home port, Charleston, making short cruises for training off the South Carolina coast and in the Caribbean.

 In 1970, The Howard W. Gilmore relieved the at Key West, then after some yard time on the Mississippi and Alabama Gulf Coast, she departed for her new homeport of La Maddalena, Sardinia, Italy – where she provided service and support.
-From 1973 until shortly before being decommissioned (2006), the ship's home port was Santo Stefano (La Maddalena), Sardinia.
+From 1973 until JUNE 01 1980, the ship's home port was Santo Stefano (La Maddalena), Sardinia where it was relieved by the USS Orion AS-18.
 "Replenishment" ports-of-call incl.
 Palma, Mallorca, Tunis, Tunisia and Villefranche-sur-Mer, France In 1980, Howard W. Gilmore returned to Norfolk, Virginia and was decommissioned and In March 2006, she was scrapped.